-For the Y For the Year Ended
+For the Year Ended

 Decem December 31,

-In CHF thousands 2022 2021
+In CHF thousands 2023 2022

-Audit fees 725 668
+Audit fees 763 725

-Audit-related fees 5 15
+Audit-related fees 20 5

-Total fees 730 683
+Total fees 783 730

-For the year ended December 31, 2022, PwC was the Company's auditor for the IFRS and statutory accounts.
-At the ordinary Annual General Meeting on June 24, 2022, the shareholders appointed PwC as the Company's auditor for a term of office of 1 year.
+For the year ended December 31, 2023, PwC was the Company's auditor for the IFRS and statutory accounts.
+At the ordinary Annual General Meeting on June 23, 2023, the shareholders appointed PwC as the Company's auditor for a term of office of 1 year.

-Audit fees include fees for audit services primarily related to the integrated audit of (i) our annual consolidated financial statements and our internal control over financial reporting as required by Section 404(b) of the Sarbanes-Oxley Act of 2002, (ii) the review of our quarterly condensed consolidated financial statements, (iii) comfort letters, consents and assistance with and review of documents relating to our securities offerings, including our registration statement on Form F-3 related to our follow-on shelf registration in Q2 2021 and (iv) other accounting and financial reporting consultation billed as audit fees or necessary to comply with the standards of the Public Company Accounting Oversight Board (United States).
+Audit fees include fees for audit services primarily related to the audit of the statutory financial statements and to the integrated audit of (i) our annual consolidated financial statements and our internal control over financial reporting as required by Section 404(b) of the Sarbanes-Oxley Act of 2002, (ii) the review of our quarterly condensed consolidated financial statements, (iii) comfort letters, consents and assistance with and review of documents relating to our securities offerings and (iv) other accounting and financial reporting consultation billed as audit fees or necessary to comply with the standards of the Public Company Accounting Oversight Board (United States).